 Water Play

-Any containers that hold or collect water should be emptied, securely covered or made inaccessible to children.

 Prior to any water-based activities taking place educators must develop a comprehensive written risk assessment if it has not already been addressed as part of the educator’s house risk assessment.

+Wading pools and water play receptacles must be filled to a depth not exceeding 30cm.

+Educators must remain within arm’s reach and in direct line of sight of children who are undertaking water play activities.

 Wading pools and other water play containers must be emptied immediately after use and stored to prevent the collection of water.